wagtail/wagtail/docs/topics/snippets.md

 # Snippets

 Snippets are pieces of content which do not necessitate a full webpage to render.
 They could be used for making secondary content, such as headers, footers, and sidebars, editable in the Wagtail admin.
-Snippets are Django models which do not inherit the `Page` class and are thus not organised into the Wagtail tree.
+Snippets are Django models which do not inherit the {class}`~wagtail.models.Page` class and are thus not organised into the Wagtail tree.
 However, they can still be made editable by assigning panels and identifying the model as a snippet with the `register_snippet` class decorator.

 Snippets lack many of the features of pages, such as being orderable in the Wagtail admin or having a defined URL.
 Decide carefully if the content type you would want to build into a snippet might be more suited to a page.

-## Snippet Models
+## Snippet models

 Here's an example snippet model: